Arm Lift (Brachioplasty)

 About the Procedure

-Arm lifts are performed by Dr. Leber in his Scottsdale-area clinic as an outpatient procedure.
-Most patients undergo surgery using a local anesthesia, although general anesthesia may be recommended in some situations.
+Arm lifts are performed by Dr. Leber in his Scottsdale-area clinic as an outpatient procedure under general anesthesia.
 The procedure involves an incision from the armpit to the elbow, which allows Dr. Leber access to remove an excess tissue and skin.
 Liposuction may also be used to remove excess fat pockets before the arm is reshaped.